Ranked! The 20 best Argentina players of all time

 (Image credit: Getty Images)

-Diego Maradona was the world's best player for much of the 1980s and led Argentina to their second World Cup triumph at Mexico in 1986.
+Diego Maradona was the world's best player for much of the 1980s and led Argentina to their second World Cup triumph in Mexico in 1986.

-His solo goal against England is the greatest in the tournament's history and he scored five overall en route to the title, while also setting up Jorge Burruchaga for the winner against West Germany in the final.
-Led Argentina to another final in 1990.
+His extraordinary solo goal against England is regarded as the greatest in the tournament's history and he scored five overall in the tournament.
+He set up Jorge Burruchaga for the winner against West Germany in the final and would lead Argentina to another final in 1990 before leaving World Cup 1994 in disgrace.

 1. Lionel Messi